Arb-Capital/wsgem-llamalend/docs/07-operations.md

 | `set_custom_admin` | Sets the market's custom-admin slot: that address becomes authorized for the per-market setters above, alongside the DAO | **Critical** — introduces a fourth principal for that market |
 | `set_owner` | Replaces the Configurator's default admin, across all markets | **Critical** |

+`set_custom_admin` was considered for these markets — a delegate able to zero a borrow cap without a full DAO vote would shorten the [halt path](#halting-the-market) — and **not** used, recorded so the question is not reopened without the reason: no comparable Curve market has one.
+Verified on-chain 2026-08-11 at block 25732712: `admins()` is zero for sDOLA/crvUSD (`0xC77d…40c0`), svZCHF/crvUSD (`0xFd85…F043`) and sfrxUSD/crvUSD (`0x3cD4…1bbe`), and `default_admin()` is the DAO agent (`0x4090…9968`).
+A fourth principal is a fourth key to steward, the table's own risk column calls the slot critical, and the ecosystem evidence says the DAO-only halt path is what comparable markets actually live with.

 ### Curve DAO, as `factory.admin()`

 A second admin slot, separate from the Configurator's `default_admin` — on mainnet both are the